PavanRangani/docs/docs/prd/investments/trade-logs.md

 ## Browse Tradelogs of particular Legal entity

 - This pages shows the investment records of only selected legal entity.
+- ADD button is disable for the Archived entities and on hover, tooltip message doesn't appear.
 - Column in Trade log tab: Date, Description, Editor
   - Date
     - Date of the record